amitha-sanka/repository_1/_posts/2023-01-10-collegeboardgradingweek2.md

 # Reflection

-- In order to receive a singular point student needs to meet ALL the criteria
+- In order to receive a singular point student needs to meet ALL the criteria.
--
+- After grading submissions and using the CollegeBoard criteria six times, I have a good grasp on what CollegeBoard is looking for.
+- Having organized work is conveninet for the student as well as the grader.
+- Have a defined purpose throughout the entirety of the project.